-If the rest of your supper's ready, straight onto the hot dinner plates.
+If the rest of your supper is ready, scoop them straight onto the hot dinner-plates.
 If your cholesterol is in shape, smother them with some fresh butter.
-Yum.

-Nitrogen fixation bacteria in the roots of legumes provide that vital element, for us and for all the other plants in the garden that like us are dependent on these bug for utilizing the gas from the air.
+Nitrogen-fixation bacteria in the roots of legumes provide that vital element, for our families and all the other plants in the garden that like us are dependent on these bugs for capturing the gas from the air to synthesize protein.

-Our bodies require abundant amounts of nitrogen in our food to manufacture amino acids, the building blocks of living tissue.
+Our bodies require abundant amounts of nitrogen from our food to manufacture amino acids, the building-blocks of living tissue.

-That's the beauty of growing legumes like pole beans and growing limas in our gardens - they reduce our reliance on amino acids from red meat and dairy; there is now abundant evidence that animal protein eaten in excess, causes many cancers.
+The beauty of legumes like growing lima beans in our gardens is that they reduce our reliance on amino-acids from red meat and dairy; there is now abundant evidence that animal protein eaten in excess, causes many malignant diseases, especially when processed.

-Research in Holland which has the highest rate of breast cancer in the world indicates that red meat, dairy and eggs, eaten in excess, are the main cause; and hormone replacement therapy.
-BREAST CANCER AND PREVENTION
+Research in Holland which has the highest rate of breast tumours in the world indicates that red meat, dairy and eggs, eaten in excess, are the main cause; and hormone replacement therapy.

-Mexican bean beetles are a serious impediment to your desire to grow and cook green beetles.
-One bug will lay over a million eggs turning into Mexican bean beetle larvae, bar those taken by ladybirds and white-eye birds.
+Mexican bean beetles are a serious impediment to your desire to grow and cook green beans.
+One bug will lay over a million eggs that will turn into larvae, bar those taken by ladybirds and small birds.

 Another serious pest is your own chickens, if you have any.
 They desperately need vegetable protein to lay those lovely organic eggs.

-There are compromises and solutions if you want free range cage free eggs.
-They are loaded with omega-3, so desperately short in the average diet resulting in inflammation, pain, cancer and attention deficit.
+There are compromises and solutions if you want free range eggs.
+They are loaded with omega-3, so desperately short in the average diet resulting in inflammation, pain and tumours; and attention deficit too.

 A green bean salad is my favourite way of enjoying this wonderful legume.
 It's also quick and easy.